daniel-agblevor/Sales-Data-Analysis_Agriculture/README.md

     jupyter notebook notebooks/sales_analysis.ipynb
     ```
 3. Explore the Power BI file:
-    - Open `Dashboard.pbix` with Power BI Desktop to explore the data interactively.
+    - Open `Sales_Report.pbix` with Power BI Desktop to explore the data interactively.
 4. View the presentation:
-    - Open `Presentation.pptx` in any PowerPoint-compatible viewer.
+    - Open `Executive_Summary.pptx` in any PowerPoint-compatible viewer.

 ---